havelhuang/ReAsDL/README.md

 To run the prior assessment of cifar-10 model, type the commad:
 ```
 python main('cifar10', 'before', cell_size = 20, count_mh_steps = 100, count_particles = 500)

 ```

+## Acknowledgement

+We acknowledge the paper "A Statistical Approach to Assessing Neural Network Robustness" (https://github.com/oval-group/statistical-robustness) to provide a elegant way for assessing the local robustness in each cell.